Rupert Wolfe Murray: Profile and CV

 If you’re just looking for my CV/Resume you can find it here (updated June 2022).

 If you scroll down to the bottom of this page you can see a list of my published books, as well as documentaries I’ve produced.
 Currently I’m working on an amazing book of Bosnian wartime posters that we collected just after the (1992-95) war.
 If you’d like to see some of these images just click here.

 People often ask me what I do and I have a neat answer: “I’m a travel writer, editor and PR consultant.”
-There’s a lot packed into this short statement: my aim in life is to write books but I haven’t yet worked out a way of how to make it pay; editing reports, articles, websites and books for companies and individuals helps me pay the bills.
-I work in Bosnia, Romania and Britain and, within those countries, I move around a lot.
-I’m always on the move and have learned to work anywhere; in 2018, for example, I was living on houseboats in England and, every day, I would go and work in the nearest public library.
-Now, in 2021, I’m writing this in Brighton as I plan to move to Sarajevo, where I plan to be in July this year.
+My aim in life is to write books but I haven’t yet worked out a way of how to make it pay.
+Editing reports, articles, websites and books helps me pay the bills.
+I’ve worked in Albania, Bosnia, Romania, Tibet and, last but not least, Britain.
+I’m usually on the move and have learned to work anywhere.
+The expression that best sums me up is “Wherever I Lay My Hat — That’s My Home” (this is also the title of a Marvin Gaye song).

-Sometimes I have to write a “bio” about my work experience and this used to get put into bids to big outfits like the EU.
+Sometimes I have to write a “bio” about my work experience and this would get put into bids for big EU projects.
 Fortunately I am now focussing on the writing and gardening/house maintenance rather than consultancy, which is more stressful.
-I thought you might like to see how I present myself in the third person.
-It answers that persistent and awkward question people ask: “what exactly do you do Rupert?”
+I thought you might like to see how I present myself in the third person:

 Rupert Wolfe Murray is a freelance writer and communication expert.
 Graduating from Liverpool University in History and Politics, Rupert’s key skills are writing, editing, solving PR problems and project management.